SwiftDocOrg/SwiftSemantics/README.md

 In Swift,
-a class, enumeration, or structure may contain one or more properties or methods, known as _type members_.
+a class, enumeration, or structure may contain one or more initializers, properties, subscripts, and methods, known as _members_.
 A type can itself be a member of another type, such as with `CodingKeys` enumerations nested within `Codable`-conforming types.
+Likewise, a type may also have one or more associated type or type alias members.

 SwiftSemantics doesn't provide built-in support for accessing type members directly from declaration values.
 This is probably the most surprising
 (and perhaps contentious)
 design decision made in the library so far, but we believe it to be the most reasonable option available.

 One motivation comes down to delegation of responsibility:
-It's the responsibility of `DeclarationCollector` and other types conforming to `SyntaxVisitor` to walk the abstract syntax tree, respond to nodes as they're visited, and decide whether to visit or skip a node's children.
+`DeclarationCollector` and other types conforming to `SyntaxVisitor` walk the abstract syntax tree, respond to nodes as they're visited, and decide whether to visit or skip a node's children.
-And if a `Declaration` were to initialize its own members, it would have the effect of overriding the tree walker's decision to visit or skip any children.
+If a `Declaration` were to initialize its own members, it would have the effect of overriding the tree walker's decision to visit or skip any children.
 We believe that an approach involving direct member initialization is inflexible and more likely to produce unexpected results.
 For instance,